|Rare Book & Manuscript Library|

 Torn or fragile items were placed in polyester sleeves, and a small number of very fragile telegrams were photocopied for preservation purposes.
 Some of Frederick A. P. Barnard's letters, as well as a small amount of John G. Barnard's Civil War-era correspondence, appear to have been previously attached to the pages of a scrapbook.
-These items will need conservation treatment to remove the remaining scrapbook paper.
+These items were treated by Columbia University Libraries' Conservation department to remove the remaining scrapbook paper.

 Four boxes of Frederick A. P. Barnard's professional papers were separated from this collection and processed as an addition to the Frederick A. P. Barnard Papers.